 Each room is equipped with an automated control system that will allow the instructor to teach using multiple devices to include a Podium PC that's connected to a Smart Technology Monitor, allowing them the ability to use smart board features right at the podium location.
 Each room also has a Document Camera, Blue Ray Player and a connection box that has a HDMI, VGA, and Composite connections for outside media sources to include laptops and older media forms.
 Each room is outfitted with a projector and 10' electric screen to display content as well as wireless microphones for presentations.
 The instructor should select POWER ON from the desktop program and the system turns on which powers up the projector and drops the electronic screen.
 The instructor then selects which media type he/she would like to use.

-Classrooms with a Cisco Videoconference system will have the additional ability to connect with other classrooms within FAMU or any University for that matter as either a teaching or receiving site.
+Classrooms with a Cisco Video conference system will have the additional ability to connect with other classrooms within FAMU or any other University as either a teaching or receiving site.
 Each classroom is equipped with 2 cameras so the far site can either see the students (receiving site) or the teacher (teaching site) allowing the room to be multipurpose.
-With the combination of normal classroom technology equipment and the Cisco VTC equipment, these rooms are able to handle distance learning at the highest level.
+With the combination of normal classroom technology equipment and the Cisco VTC equipment, these room are able to handle distance learning at the highest level.
+Please see VTC XPanel control below:

 University Smart Classroom Instruction Guide